-What this means is that some leaders might not have the right set of tools for one of the most important parts of their job: getting people to agree with you.
+But if you don't have these strategies to rely on, you might not have the right set of tools for one of the most important parts of your job: getting people to agree with you.

 What Is Framing?